The 8 Best Dog-Friendly Hikes to Try With Your Pup0 comments

 Photo by Dave Allen

 Weather conditions can change quickly here, so bring layers for all seasons.
-This hike involves a full day outdoors, so be sure to arrive early to maximize daylight and bring a headlamp in case you get caught after sundown.
+This dog trail involves a full day outdoors, so be sure to arrive early to maximize daylight and bring a headlamp in case you get caught after sundown.

 There are two options for arriving at the top of Mount Van Hoevenberg.
 The first is the relatively new East Trail, which opened in 2018 and starts from the Olympics Sports Complex in Lake Placid.
 The other is known as the West Trail.
 Both routes are moderate hikes that lead to ledges offering 180-degree views of nearby peaks like Mount Marcy and Algonquin.

-The total distance for the hike comes in just over 4 miles.
+The total distance for this dog-friendly hike comes in just over 4 miles.

 Photo by Mike Saelens